-The 26th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP26), the 16th session of the Conference of the Parties serving as the Meeting of the Parties to the Kyoto Protocol (CMP16), and the 3rd session of the Conference of the Parties serving as the Meeting of the Parties to the Paris Agreement (CMA3), as well as the 52nd -55th session of the Subsidiary Body for Implementation and the Subsidiary Body for Scientific and Technological Advice, were held respectively in Glasgow, UK from October 31st to November 13th.
-From Japan, Prime Minister KISHIDA Fumio participated in the World Leaders Summit and called all Parties to take ambitious climate change countermeasures by setting the period until 2030 as the critical decade.
+The 27th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP27), the 17th session of the Conference of the Parties serving as the Meeting of the Parties to the Kyoto Protocol (CMP17), and the 4th session of the Conference of the Parties serving as the Meeting of the Parties to the Parties Agreement (CMA4), as well as the 57th session of the Subsidiary Body for Implementation and the Subsidiary Body for Scientific and Technological Advice, were held in Sharm el-Sheikh, Egypt from November 6th to November 20th.

-Minister of the Environment YAMAGUCHI Tsuyoshi also participated in ministerial meetings which were held in the second week of the conferences.
+From Japan, Minister of the Environment NISHIMURA Akihiro participated in ministerial meetings which were held in the second week of the conferences.
 In addition, officials from the Ministry of Foreign Affairs, the Ministry of the Environment, the Ministry of Economy, Trade and Industry, the Ministry of Finance, the Ministry of Education, Culture, Sports, Science and Technology, the Ministry of Agriculture, Forestry and Fisheries, the Ministry of Land, Infrastructure, Transport and Tourism, the Financial Services Agency, the Forestry Agency, and the Japan Meteorological Agency participated in the conferences.
-As a result of two week-long negotiations, important agenda items such as the implementation guidelines for Article 6 of the Paris Agreement (market mechanisms) that have been being negotiated since COP24, the reporting formats in the enhanced transparency framework under Article 13, and common time frames reached conclusions, thereby completing "the Paris
+At COP27, the cover decision "Sharm el-Sheikh Implementation Plan", which calls for Parties to strengthen their actions in each area of climate change countermeasures, and the "Mitigation Work Programme", which aims to scale up mitigation and the each area of climate change countermeasures, and the "Mitigation Work Programme", which aims to scale up mitigation ambition and implementation, were adopted.
+In addition, funding arrangements for responding to loss and damage with the establishment of a loss and damage fund, and the establishment of the transitional committee on the operationalization of the new funding arrangement were also decided.